Kurnalpi Region Projects

 The tenements within the Kurnalpi Project have a long history of exploration however in some cases drilling has been shallow and sporadic, leaving a number of highly prospective targets to be tested by Riversgold.

-The Kurnalpi tenement package is divided into three sub-projects with a number of targets:
+The Kurnalpi tenement package is divided into four sub-projects with a number of targets:

-- Kurnalpi North – Acra South, Coffee Swamp, Queen Lapage, Reef Tank and Ella/Farr-Jones
+- Kurnalpi North – Acra South, Coffee Swamp, Queen Lapage, Reef Tank, Ella/Farr-Jones and Cutler

 - Kurnalpi South – Jaws, Round Hill, Angel Fish